numworks/epsilon/docs/ion/README.md

 With that flag, there are virtually no I/O, which is very useful for measuring and instrumenting the code.

-We use it for fuzzing and running the test suite.
+It can be used for fuzzing and to run the test suite.